We Are Advancing Health

 The Biomedical Microsystems Laboratory was established by Dr. Ellis Meng and focuses on developing novel micro- and nanotechnologies for biomedical applications.
 Her tireless work has led to significant advancements in addressing medical needs of the community and the world.

-Artificial intelligence and rehabilitation
+Artificial Intelligence and Rehabilitation

 Francisco Valero-Cuevas holds a robotic hand he and his lab, Valero Lab, helped developed.
 The Valero Lab works to understand how human mobility works using robotics and artificial intelligence.
 This research translates into real technology, like the robotic hand, that improves people’s everyday lives.

-Connecting medicine and engineering
+Connecting Medicine and Engineering

 To develop safe and effective cures for human diseases, we need reliable models of human tissues to establish the underlying biology.
 Bridging medical research and engineering, The Laboratory for Living Systems Engineering works to engineer micro-scale mimics of native healthy and diseased human tissues that provide meaningful physiological outputs and are scalable for other applications.